arewhyaeenn/COMP_150_LAB_7_PILLARS_OF_OOP/README.md

 }
 ```

+**<a name="q1"></a>[EXERCISE 1](#a1)** Notice that the `setWidth` and `setHeight` methods are very similar.
+One could even say they are repetitive.
+How might one change the WET solution above into a DRY solution?

+**<a name="a1"></a>[SOLUTION 1](#q1)** We've repeated code in the `setWidth` and `setHeight` methods almost exactly.
+This could be replaced with a call to a new method "`validateLength`", but even this would be a bit redundant; as is, the `if`/`else` in each method is just using `0` if the input is negative, and the input otherwise, so it can be replaced by a call to `Math.max`.

 Notice the `@Override` annotation on all methods which are overridden from the `Polygon` `interface`.
 While these tags are not mandatory when overriding methods, the are beneficial for the following reasons:

-* They will cause a compile-time error if an overridden method declaration has a type (e.g. an incorrect identifier or incorrect sequence of arguments), which makes such errors easier to identify and fix; otherwise, a new method can be created where overriding was intended.
+* They will cause a compile-time error if an overridden method declaration has a typo (e.g. an incorrect identifier or incorrect sequence of arguments), which makes such errors easier to identify and fix; otherwise, a new method can be created where overriding was intended.
 * They improve readability.
 In fact, many IDEs will display extra information detailing the location of the method being overridden if the `@Override` annotation is present before a method.

 ## Task 1